How we test electric shavers

 Many shavers are cordless which is great when you’re on the move, but not so great if you have to keep charging your shaver.

 To find out how long each shaver really lasts between charges, we fully charge each shaver and count how many five-minute shaves they’ll deliver before they run out of battery life.
-The good news is you can expect to get at least nine shaves from the shavers we looked at, so you won’t need to pack the charger if you’re going for a week in the sun.
+The good news is you can expect to get at least nine shaves from almost all the shavers we looked at, so you won’t need to pack the charger if you’re going for a week in the sun.
 The best last more than four weeks before running out.

 Some shavers have a quick-charge feature, designed to store enough power for a shave after just five minutes charging.
 We never believe a claim though until we’ve verified it though, so we test each shaver to make sure a five-minute quick charge will give you at least one five-minute shave.